mumblingdrunkard/mscs-thesis/src/modern-hardware-design/index.typ

 The default case ensures `result` is always assigned to something, no matter the value of `in_op`.
 The outputs are also set to match the internal values `value` and `valid`.

-Next follows another procedure `always_ff` indicating the intent that the logic within will be sequential.
+Next follows another procedure `always_ff` (always flip-flop, flip-flop being a ) indicating the intent that the logic within will be sequential.
 This logic only triggers on the positive edge of `clk` or on the negative edge of `nrst`.
 Then, if `nrst` is false (if `!nrst` is true), set the `valid` value to 0 using a _non-blocking assignment_ (`<=`).
 A non-blocking assignment is different in that the assignment only takes effect at the end of the simulation cycle.